aanrudolph2/SecondLife-Universal-Elevator/README.md

 * The root prim's description must be a unique floor number, ideally starting from 1 and going upwards
 * Any call buttons must be linked to the waypoint.
 More than one call button is supported.
 They must all be named "Call Button"
 * Any doors must be named "door."
 Doors open along the local positive Z axis.
 To determine a prim's local orientation, edit it using local coordinates, and rotate it accordingly.

+## Update: 14 June 2018
+I have added a version of the Elevator Lift script which can handle multiple buttons on one texture.
+This may be handy for users who want to save prims, or have a large number of waypoints.

 Suggestions regarding this document's clarity may be directed to Aryn Gellner in Second Life.